 Scherzer has an overall record of 4-4 in the playoffs after taking a no-decision in Game 3, but has never won a game in the National League playoffs.
 If he can get the Nationals through, they’d reach the NLCS and win a playoff series for the first time in franchise history.

 Here’s what you need to know about Scherzer.

-Scherzer was picked in the first round of baseball’s 2007 draft, 11th overall, out of the University of Missouri at Columbia by the Arizona Diamondbacks.
+Scherzer was picked in the first round of baseball’s 2007 draft, 11th overall, out of the University of Missouri by the Arizona Diamondbacks.
 He made his big league debut with Arizona the following year.
 But following the 2009 season, the Diamondbacks sent Scherzer to the Detroit Tigers as part of a three-team, seven-player trade.

 He pitched for the Tigers for the next five years, helping Detroit reach the postseason in all five of those seasons — and to get all the way to the World Series in 2014, where they lost to the San Francisco Giants.
 Scherzer won 21 games in 2013 and 18 the following year.
 But after 2014, Scherzer became eligible for free agency and spurned a $160 million offer to re-up with Detroit.

 Instead, he inked a seven-year, $210 million pact with the Nationals, the largest in their history and the second-highest ever for any pitcher, behind the Dodgers’ Clayton Kershaw.
 David Price surpassed Scherzer, though not Kershaw, when he signed with the Red Sox in the 2016/2016 offseason.